sognen/self-hosted-integrations-with-Google-assistant/kodi/README.md

 Note: the googleDevices.json file containts all my devices You may only be interessted in /ivingroom/kodi.

 Step 3
+This step can be skipped if you already have a bridge between Kodi and your MQTT broker.

-* Import nodered.json into your nodred
+* Import nodered.json into your node-red
-* The following nodes need to be installed and configured: node-red-contrib-kodi, node-red-contrib-mqtt-broker
+* Install the following nodes:
+  - node-red-contrib-kodi
+  - node-red-contrib-mqtt-broker
+  - node-red-contrib-openhab2 (optional)

 Step 4

+Step 5
-Step 5 Say "sync my devices" to your Google Assistant device.
+Say "sync my devices" to your Google Assistant device.
+You should now be able to control your Kodi using your voice.

 ### Todo: